Colin Sutherland, Lord Carloway

-Born in Falkirk, Carloway studied at the University of Edinburgh's Law School, where he earned a Bachelor of Laws.
+Born in Falkirk, Lord Carloway studied at the University of Edinburgh's Law School, where he earned a Bachelor of Laws.
 In 1977, he was admitted to the Faculty of Advocates and served as an Advocate Depute in the late 1980s.
 Before being nominated as a Judge in 2000, he served as the Treasurer of the Faculty of Advocates.
 As a Senator of the College of Justice he presided over the 2004 prosecution of gas transporter Transco and published the Carloway Review.
-In 2012, Lord Gill, who had served as the Lord Justice Clerk, was appointed the Lord President and Carloway succeeded him.
+In 2012, Lord Gill, who had served as the Lord Justice Clerk, was appointed the Lord President and Lord Carloway succeeded him.

-Following the retirement of Gill, Carloway was nominated by First Minister Nicola Sturgeon to succeed him.
-He was officially appointed by Her Majesty Queen Elizabeth II on 18 December 2015, becoming the most senior judge in Scotland.
+Following the retirement of Lord Gill, Lord Carloway was nominated by First Minister Nicola Sturgeon to succeed him.
+He was officially appointed by Queen Elizabeth II on 18 December 2015, becoming the most senior judge in Scotland.

 Early life

-Colin John MacLean Sutherland was born on 20 May 1954 in Falkirk.

-Carloway was educated at Hurst Grange Preparatory School in Stirling and the Edinburgh Academy, before studying at the School of Law of the University of Edinburgh (LL.B.
-(Hons.)).
+Colin John MacLean Sutherland was born, on 20 May 1954, in Falkirk.
+He was educated at Hurst Grange Preparatory School in Stirling and the Edinburgh Academy, before studying at the School of Law of the University of Edinburgh (LL.B.
+(Hons)).

-Early career
+Career

+As advocate

-Carloway was admitted to the Faculty of Advocates in 1977, and appointed Advocate Depute in 1986, serving until 1989.
-He took silk in 1990 and was Treasurer of the Faculty of Advocates from 1994 to 2000.
-He was appointed to the Queen's Counsel in 1990.
+Sutherland was admitted to the Faculty of Advocates in 1977, and appointed Advocate Depute in 1986, serving until 1989.
+He became Queen's Counsel in 1990 and was Treasurer of the Faculty of Advocates from 1994 to 2000.

+As Judge

-Senator of the College of Justice
+In the Court of Session 2000 onwards

 Sutherland was appointed a Senator of the College of Justice, a judge of the Court of Session and High Court of Justiciary, Scotland's Supreme Courts, in February 2000.
 He took the judicial title, Lord Carloway, and was promoted to the Inner House of the Court of Session and appointed to the Privy Council in 2008.

+Lord Carloway presided over the 2004 prosecution of gas transporter Transco under health and safety legislation for an explosion in Larkhall in December 1999 which killed a family of four, fining the company a record £15m.
+After 2008 he was almost exclusively involved in appellate work as a member of the Second Division, one of the two appeal court chambers in Scotland, chaired by the Lord Justice Clerk.